Shaher-11/sqlzoo/README.md

 # SQLZOO

-> This project for practicing and further understanding of sql by finishing the sql quizzes on sqlzoo.
+> This project for practicing and further understanding of SQL by finishing the sql quizzes on SQLZOO.
+>This repo contains the solutions for all the questions on SQLZOO.

 ## Built With